neoforged/Documentation/docs/blockentities/index.md

         () -> new BlockEntityType<>(
                 // The supplier to use for constructing the block entity instances.
                 MyBlockEntity::new,
+                // An optional value that, when true, only allows players with OP permissions
+                // to load NBT data (e.g. placing a block item) false,
                 // A vararg of blocks that can have this block entity.
                 // This assumes the existence of the referenced blocks as DeferredBlock<Block>s.
                 MyBlocks.MY_BLOCK_1.get(), MyBlocks.MY_BLOCK_2.get()